zxc916684603/ecs/intl.en-US/Tutorials/Build a Magento website on ECS.md

 5. Finish the MySQL security configuration, including:

     -   Resetting the root account password
-    -   Disabling remote root login
+    -   Disabling remote root logon
     -   Removing anonymous users
     -   Removing test database and test database access

         For more information, see the [official documentation](http://dev.mysql.com/doc/refman/5.7/en/mysql-secure-installation.html).

     ```
     # mysql_secure_installation
     Securing the MySQL server deployment.
     Enter password for user root:  # Enter your temporary root password that is recorded in the previous step